WrestleMania X-Seven: Event

 The fourth match was the WWF European Championship match between Test and Eddie Guerrero.
-During the match, Test went over the top rope but got his foot caught between the top two ropes, forcing the referee and Guerrero to have to untangle him.
+During the match, Test went over the top rope, but got his foot caught between the top two ropes, forcing the referee and Guerrero to have to untangle him.
 With the help of his fellow Radicalz members Dean Malenko and Perry Saturn, Guerrero hit Test in the face with the European Championship belt while the referee was distracted and pinned him to become the new champion.

 The fifth match pitted Kurt Angle against Chris Benoit.
-The match started with mat wrestling between the two but Angle soon punched Benoit out of frustration and threw him out of the ring, so he could throw him into the broadcast table and the steel steps.
+The match started with mat wrestling between the two, but Angle soon punched Benoit out of frustration and threw him out of the ring, so he could throw him into the broadcast table and the steel steps.
 Back in the ring, both men tried to submit their opponent using the other's signature hold with Benoit using the ankle lock on Angle, and Angle using the Crippler Crossface on Benoit.
-Benoit eventually succeeded in forcing Angle to tap out to the Crippler Crossface but the referee was knocked down and didn't see it.
+Benoit eventually succeeded in forcing Angle to tap out to the Crippler Crossface, but the referee was knocked down and did not see it.
 Near the end of the match, Benoit tried to pin Angle after a diving headbutt but was met with a two-count.
 Angle then quickly rolled-up Benoit, using the tights for leverage to win the match.

 The following match saw Chyna challenge the WWF Women's Champion Ivory.
 After an early bit of offense from Ivory, Chyna performed a Chynabomb and looked to have the pinfall, but picked Ivory up after the 2-count.
 Chyna then performed a gorilla press drop and nonchalantly pinned Ivory to win the Women's Championship.

 The seventh match was the street fight between Shane McMahon and Vince McMahon with Mick Foley as the special guest referee.
 Shane dominated his father during the earlier part of the match by attacking him with various weapons such as a kendo stick and monitors from the Spanish broadcast table.
 Shane laid Vince on said table and performed a diving elbow drop off the top rope but his sister, Stephanie, pulled Vince out of the way, causing Shane to crash through it.
-Trish Stratus came towards the ring, pushing Linda McMahon out in a wheelchair, and then slapped Vince, causing her and Stephanie to get into a fight that led them out of the stadium.
+Trish Stratus then came towards the ring, pushing a seemingly comatose Linda McMahon out in a wheelchair.
+Trish then slapped Vince, officially turning face in the process, causing her and Stephanie to get into a fight that led them out of the stadium.
 As referee Foley tried to wheel Linda out to safety, Vince hit him with a steel chair, and then pulled Linda into the ring to make her watch as he beat down Shane with a garbage can.
 However, Linda stood up and low-blowed Vince, allowing Foley to recover and attack him.
 With Vince prone in the corner, Shane placed a garbage can in front of Vince's face and hit a Coast-to-Coast dropkick, pinning his father to win the match.